MarkZaretskiy/TocoDecoy/README.md

+It's a fork of https://github.com/5AGE-zhang/TocoDecoy which is optimized for large-scale decoy generation.
+Some pieces of code were refactored to speed up it and decrease RAM usage.
+TSNE was changed to much faster UMAP(takes only ~24 hours to cluster 5 million of decoys, while TSNE stucks for ever).
+Clustering of 5 million of decoys takes less than a day on a computer with 80GB of RAM and 35 cpus.

 TocoDecoy: a new approach to design unbiased datasets for training and benchmarking machine-learning scoring functions

 Models used in this study: